About the practice:

 Defending German senior executives of a Russian company (and a major German holding) from subsidiary liability amounting to US$7.5m.
 The case is complicated by numerous incidents and negative testimony given by former employees of the debtor, the participant, and the general director of the debtor.

 Representing LLC Brunswick Rail as lender in the insolvency case of OJSC Armavir Heavy Engineering Plant with claims totalling US$6.3m.

 Representing Cypriot company Genemedix Enterprises Limited in the case of the insolvency of its subsidiary (a refined oil production plant in Stavropol Krai) under a dispute over the client’s subsidiary liability.

 Representing Caterpillar Financial as lender in the case of the bankruptcy of lessee CJSC Holding Centre.
 The firm’s lawyers participated in separate disputes regarding the debtor’s transactions and the declaration of the bankruptcy trustee’s actions as unlawful.

 Representing a major Kazakh oil and gas company with public ownership in a dispute arising in connection with the client’s contractor’s failure to perform its obligations properly.
 The case was complicated by the insolvency of the contractor and its filing of several counterclaims.

 Representing a foreign beneficiary (an equipment manufacturer) in the insolvency case of a Russian subsidiary in a corporate conflict with a Russian partner.

-Participation by Maxim Kulkov in proceedings in the High Court of Justice of England and Wales as an expert on Russian law (insolvency and corporate law, tort liability, and damages) in Bank of Moscow versus former head of JFC, Vladimir Kekhman.
+Participation by Maxim Kulkov in proceedings in the High Court of Justice of England as an expert on Russian law (insolvency and corporate law, tort liability, and damages) in Bank of Moscow versus former head of JFC, Vladimir Kekhman.